 Every meal needs sweets to cap it off, right?
 We’ve got suggestions for the sweet tooth.
 Hub City Scoops and Spill the Beans have ice cream, handy during the Spartanburg summer.
 If you’re up for more fun outside, head to Sparkle City Mini Putt, the state’s only free putt-putt course, featuring holes inspired by Hub City food icons like the Beacon and Sugar & Spice, as well as Spartanburg’s railroad and textile history.
 If you want to be inside, visit one of several local boutiques specializing in everything from fashion to children’s toys.
 If you’re looking for something unique to take home, try Olive and Then Some or Blue Moon Specialty Foods for one-of-a-kind foods and kitchen gear.

 Check out Spartanburg’s downtown cultural district – home to art galleries, live performance venues, artist studios, museums and public art pieces.
 The Spartanburg Art Museum inside the Chapman Cultural Center is open from 10 am – 5 pm Tuesday – Saturday.
-Back Downtown, The Children’s Museum of the Upstate recently opened a location on Magnolia Street.
+Back Downtown, The Children’s Museum of the Upstate has a location on Magnolia Street.

 It’s 5 o’clock somewhere!
 Venture back Downtown to start the evening with a quick drink at Growler Haus, featuring more a laundry list of craft beer, or FR8Yard, one of Spartanburg’s most unique spots.
 The outdoor biergarten offers a giant screen, great drinks and bar food, not to mention a good time.
 You’ve probably heard of RJ Rockers Brewing Co. and they’ve added a restaurant as well, The Silo.
 But did you know there are two other local breweries, Ciclops Cyderi and Brewery and New Groove Artisan Brewery?
 All three are brewing up inventive takes on classic beer styles and tackling new brews all their own.

 You can’t go wrong with a dinner in Spartanburg.
 The Lemongrass Kitchen features Vietnamese cuisine, Renato’s has authentic Italian, and Delaney’s has unique Irish fare.
-SC Chef Ambassador William Cribb opened The Kennedy this spring, joining another local favorite Cribb’s Kitchen.
+SC Chef Ambassador William Cribb opened The Kennedy, joining another local favorite Cribb’s Kitchen.
 For dinner with a view, try Level 10 atop the AC Hotel Spartanburg, or Bar 1884 on Magnolia Street.
 Level 10 sits offers fresh cuisine and modern cocktails; Bar 1884 puts a fresh twist on Asian-American dishes and features an extensive handcrafted cocktails and wine list.

 As the sun fades, plenty is still going on.
 Depending on the day, the sounds of a live band may come from Morgan Square.
 Check out our previous suggestions for sweet treats or just take a seat and grab a drink at Little River or Starbucks, both sitting along Main Street.